 |Bust of David Wallace from English’s Hotel in Indianapolis|

 This limestone likeness of David is one of the 31 images of Indiana governors and members of the English family that once adorned one of Indianapolis’ downtown landmarks, English’s Hotel and Opera House.
 In the 19th century, the English family was one of the most prestigious in Indiana.
-William Hayden English was born in Lexington, Indiana in 1822 to a family with Kentucky roots.
+William Hayden English was born in Lexington, Indiana, in 1822 to a family with Kentucky roots.
 William attended Hanover College but did not graduate.
 Instead he followed his father’s lead and developed interests in politics and the law.
 His father, Elisha G. English, served in the Indiana House for almost 20 years.
 By the age of 19, William H. English was certified as both a teacher and a lawyer.
-By the age of 23 he was licensed to practice before the U.S. Supreme Court.
+By the age of 23 he earned his license to practice before the U.S. Supreme Court.

 Perhaps the most visible example of the fortune W.H.
 English amassed was the English’s Hotel on Monument Circle that was built in three phases.
-The first phase of this grand Victorian edifice included an elaborate Opera House that was completed in 1880 with an entrance facing Circle Park.
+The first phase of this grand Victorian edifice included an elaborate Opera House, completed in 1880, with an entrance facing Circle Park.
 The architect of the original building was J. Morgan McElfatrick of J.M.
 McElfatrick & Sons who were theater design specialists from New York City.
 In 1884, the building was extended east all the way to Meridian Street.
 In 1897, William H. English’s son, William E. English expanded the building to fill the entire northwest quadrant of Monument Circle.
 The architect for this project was Oscar D. Bohlen of D.A.
 Bohlen & Son.
 The building remained an Indianapolis landmark for another five decades until it was demolished in 1948-1949.

 |English’s Hotel and Opera House, ca. 1900|